mrfb/twinecery/README.md

 # TWINECERY
-twinecery combines the grammar-expansion library [Tracery] with the interactive fiction tool [Twine] _(version 1.x)_.
-If you're not familiar with either one, then you might check out this [Tracery tutorial] and/or this [Twine tutorial] for a crash course.
+twinecery combines the grammar-expansion library [Tracery] with the interactive fiction tool [Twine] _(specifically SugarCane in Twine 1.x)_.
+If you're not familiar with either of these, then you might check out this [Tracery tutorial] and/or this [Twine tutorial] for a crash course.

+If you're looking to combine Tracery and Twine 2.x, check out [Trice].

 twinecery has two primary uses.